-Dental bridge closes a gap in your beautiful smile just like how a roadway bridge spans a river or ravine, a.
+A dental bridge closes the gap in your beautiful smile, just like how a roadway bridge spans a river or ravine.
 Garland dentist Dr. Boppana recommends this time-tested method to replace a missing tooth for patients who are not a candidate for or do not want dental implants.

 How are Dental Bridges Designed?

-- Traditional bridge – Made of ceramic or porcelain fused to metal.
-Teeth on either side of the space (called abutment teeth) act as anchors to support up to 3 false teeth (3 tooth bridge) are reduced and fitted with dental crowns.
-Traditional bridges are the most popular type of dental bridges.
+Made of ceramic or porcelain fused to metal.
+Teeth on either side of the space (called abutment teeth) act as anchors to support up to 3 false teeth (3 tooth bridges) that are reduced and fitted with dental crowns.
+Traditional bridges are the most popular type of dental bridge.

-- Maryland bridge – Also called a resin-bonded bridge are made of porcelain, porcelain fused to metal or plastic teeth and gums supported by frame work.
+Also called resin-bonded bridges are made of porcelain, porcelain fused to metal or plastic teeth and gums supported by the framework.
 This type has wings bonded to existing teeth for support.

-- Implant-supported bridge – Up to five consecutive missing teeth can be replaced with just two dental implants supporting a 5 tooth bridge.
-In this situation, healthy adjacent teeth are not impacted by crowns.
+Up to five consecutive missing teeth can be replaced with just two dental implants supporting a 5 tooth bridge.
+In this situation, healthy adjacent teeth are not impacted by crown.

 Are You A Good Candidate?

-- Any one who is missing a tooth or teeth are candidates for a dental bridge.
+- Anyone who is missing a tooth or teeth is a candidate for a dental bridge.

-- If you are missing a lot of teeth then the dentist might suggest a partial dentures rather than a dental bridge.
+- If you are missing a lot of teeth, then the dentist might suggest partial dentures rather than a dental bridge.

-- If you are looking at Implant supported bridge, then Dr. Boppana has to check if you have enough healthy bone volume to support the implant, this is because one of the side effect of tooth loss is bone degradation.
+- If you are looking at an Implant-supported bridge, then Dr. Boppana has to check if you have enough healthy bone volume to support the implant.
+This is because one of the side effects of tooth loss is bone degradation.

-- At the first, teeth are prepared for dental crowns and impressions of the mouth are taken.
+- At first, teeth are prepared for dental crowns, and mouth impressions are taken.

 - These impressions are sent to a dental lab, along with instructions on shading to ensure the bridge matches your natural teeth.